eriktuck/gtm-dms-alpha/docs/pages/get-started/setup-optional/setup-missiondb.md

 ```

 Execute the command (`F5`).
 You should see a message print out in the Messages window that the query returned successfully.

-## Ongoing Maintenance

-The Mission Database is now set up.
-See how to add data and keep the Mission Database up to date [here](../../usage/update-missiondb.md).